Ubaid1ullah1khan/Adventure-Works/README.md

 ### 5. **Capitalize on High-Profit Products for Margin Optimization**
 - **Recommendation**: **Sports Helmets** and **Mountain Bike Socks** are high-margin products.
 Increase their visibility in your marketing efforts and explore opportunities to upsell or bundle them with other products.
 - Focus on maximizing profitability by promoting these products in special deals, bundles, and exclusive offers.
+-
+### 6. **Discontinue the products that are in losses**
+-**Recommendation**: The company should discontinue the products that are generating heavy losses if not all especially the high percentage ones that cannot be
+- made profitable even after heavy advertising.

 ## Conclusion